dssg/MLinPractice/README.md

     result in a greater understanding of the problem itself.
-Here, you’ll ask how specifically your label (if relevant) is defined in the data, what types of information are available as features, and what baseline you’ll be measure performance against.
+Here, you’ll ask how specifically your label (if relevant) is defined in the data, what types of information are available as features, and what baseline you’ll be measuring performance against.
 Very rarely is the appropriate baseline as simple as “random choice” or the population prevalence.
 Rather, it should reflect what would be expected to happen otherwise: perhaps a simple decision rule that an expert would come up with or even a pre-existing statistical model